jonathanking/sidechainnet/README.md

 SidechainNet is a protein structure prediction dataset that directly extends [ProteinNet](https://github.com/aqlaboratory/proteinnet)<sup>1</sup> by Mohammed AlQuraishi.

-Specifically, SidechainNet adds measurements for protein angles and coordinates that describe the complete, all-atom (excluding hydrogen) protein structure (backbone *and* sidechain) instead of the protein [backbone](https://foldit.fandom.com/wiki/Protein_backbone) alone.
+Specifically, SidechainNet adds measurements for protein angles and coordinates that describe the complete, all-atom protein structure (backbone *and* sidechain, excluding hydrogens) instead of the protein [backbone](https://foldit.fandom.com/wiki/Protein_backbone) alone.

 **This repository provides the following:**
 1. SidechainNet datasets stored as pickled Python dictionaries.